NoelLincoln/first-capstone-project/README.md

 ### Prerequisites

+In order to set up and run the application you need:

+- A code editor preferably Visual Studio Code
+- A web browser preferably Google chrome.

-In order to run this project :
+Basic requirements are needed in order to fully understand how the project fully works :

+- Basic knowledge of HTML, CSS, and JS (JavaScript).
+- How to work with Git and GitHub.

 ### Setup